How To Work A K-Mini

 Every week, wipe down the machine with a soft, lightly damp cloth.
 Empty and clean the drip tray.
 Wash or wipe down the water tank.

 When you brew a K-cup, there are needles inside your Mini that make holes at the top and bottom of the pod.
 This allows hot water to pass through the capsule and make its way to your cup.
 The ground coffee in the pods can get stuck around the needle.
 If left there, they will turn dry and hard.
 This is more likely to happen if you don’t discard your pods soon after brewing.
 Eventually you may end up with Keurig coffee grounds in your cup.
+It could also make it harder for your Keurig to puncture the K-Cup pods.
 The Mini has a removable pod holder that you can pop out to make this process easier.
 Check out my related post to learn how to clean the Keurig needles.

 The water used to brew your K-cups has minerals that cause limescale to build up inside your coffee maker, especially if you have hard water.
 These are not toxic, but they can affect your Keurig’s water flow as well as the taste and temperature of your coffee.
 Regularly descaling your brewer will keep it in top shape.
 You should do this every 3 to 6 months, even if you are using filtered water.
 See my related post on how to descale a Keurig.